jpbisciotti/anova/what-is-anova.md

 ## "Using Condition Functions"

 Consider the rate of success for individuals who received a treatment
-- The rate of success if the function
+- The rate of success is the function
 - Individuals who received a treatment is a group

 A "conditional" function is calculated for each group: